 Mr. Paladino holds a bachelor of business administration degree from Bernard M. Baruch College.

-Senior Advisor for Manatt Health Solutions; and Former President and Chief Executive Officer, Visiting Nurse Service of New York
+National Advisor, Manatt Health Solutions; and Former President and Chief Executive Officer, Visiting Nurse Service of New York

 Ms. Raphael has been a director of Henry Schein, Inc. since 2012.
-She currently serves as a Senior Advisor for Manatt Health Solutions.
+She currently serves as a National Advisor for Manatt Health Solutions.
 Ms. Raphael served as the President and Chief Executive Officer of the Visiting Nurse Service of New York from 1989 to 2011.
 Prior to this, she held executive positions at Mt.
 Sinai Medical Center and in New York City government.

 Ms. Raphael has served on the Federal Bipartisan Commission on Long Term Care, the Medicare Payment Advisory Commission (MedPAC), the New York State Medicaid Redesign Team, and was an Advanced Leadership Fellow at Harvard University.
 She is the Chair of the Board of the Long Term Quality Alliance and a board member of the New York eHealth Collaborative, which is implementing a statewide, standardized platform for the exchange of health information.

 She chaired the National Quality Forum's Post-Acute, Long Term Care, and Hospice Workgroup, which brought together stakeholders to recommend quality measures as federal programs move to public reporting and value-based purchasing.
 She is co-chair of its Attribution Committee and a member of its All-Cause Admissions and Readmissions Standing Committee.
 She also co-chaired the West Health Advisory Council on Emergency Department to Home-Based Healthcare.